jtyers/qutebrowser-profile/README.md

   --dmenu
     Override location of dmenu.
 Rofi is autodetected without you needing to set this.

+  --set OPTION VALUE
+    When used with --new, adds `qutebrowser --set` options in generated `.desktop` file.
+    May be specified multiple times.

   --qutebrowser
     Override location of qutebrowser to call.